OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 ## Story Points

-GitHub doesn’t have a dedicated field to store Story Points, neither provide metrics around those (velocity & burndown in particular).
-A workaround for points recording is to use Labels but there are no build-in tools for charting.
+GitHub doesn’t have a dedicated field to store Story Points, neither does it provide metrics around those (velocity & burndown in particular).
+A workaround for points recording is to use Labels but there are no built-in tools for charting.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/jira-github/github-points.png" />
-    <figcaption>Can you spot points ?</figcaption>
+    <figcaption>Can you spot points?</figcaption>
 </figure>

 ## No Issues Hierarchy